ruchisahu/Music-App/README.md

-# Kal Academy Music App
+# Music App

-The Kal Academy Music App is - as the name implies - a music library developed with the Universal Windows Platform framework (UWP).
+Music App is - as the name implies - a music library developed with the Universal Windows Platform framework (UWP).
 It allows the user to browse a music collection, add or remove songs, and play songs using the built-in music player.
 Storage is persistence across sessions and stored locally.

 ## Getting Started